Ted Aoki Award

 Eligibility Criteria and Process

-- The award will be granted to the author/s of the paper published in AJER making a significant contribution to the field of curriculum studies.
+• The award will be granted to the author/s of the paper published in AJER that makes a significant contribution to the field of curriculum studies.

-- All eligible applications will be reviewed and adjudicated by the Award’s Committee, a standing committee of AJER’s Advisory Board.
+• All eligible applications will be reviewed and adjudicated by the Award’s Committee.

-- clear and compelling statement of research problem/question,
+i. clear and compelling statement of the topic,